 - 1. Primary Objectives - a.
-Assess the occurrence, abundance and geographical distribution of the early life stages of spring spawning fishes, especially bluefin tuna (Thunnus thynnus), from mid-continental shelf to deep Gulf waters using a 61 cm bongo frame fitted with 0.335 mm nets, a neuston frame fitted with a 0.950 mm net, and an S-10 net (Subsurface "Spanish" Neuston) fitted with a 0.500 mm net at selected Southeast Area Monitoring and Assessment Program (SEAMAP) stations in support of annual stock assessments. - b.
-Describe the pelagic habitat of fish larvae through measurements of various physical and biological parameters: - Record profiles through the water column of temperature, salinity, fluorescence, dissolved oxygen, and turbidity using a CTD at SEAMAP stations. - ii.
-Measure chlorophyll a in replicate water samples taken at surface, mid or maximum chlorophyll layer and near bottom (to a maximum of 500 m) depths using bench top fluorometry. - iii.
+Assess the occurrence, abundance and geographical distribution of the early life stages of spring spawning fishes, especially bluefin tuna (Thunnus thynnus), from mid-continental shelf to deep Gulf waters using a 61 cm bongo frame fitted with 0.335 mm nets, a neuston frame fitted with a 0.950 mm net, and a 61 cm bongo frame fitted with a 0.500 mm net, referred to as the Shallow Bongo, at selected Southeast Area Monitoring and Assessment Program (SEAMAP) stations in support of annual stock assessments. - b.
+Describe the pelagic habitat of fish larvae through measurements of various physical and biological parameters: - i.
+Record profiles through the water column of temperature, salinity, fluorescence, dissolved oxygen, and turbidity using a CTD at SEAMAP stations. - ii.
+Measure chlorophyll a in replicate water samples taken at surface, mid or maximum chlorophyll layer and near bottom (to a maximum of 200 m) depths using bench top fluorometry. - iii.
 Detect and measure frontal features along the survey cruise track using data from the ship's Fluoro-thermosalinograph flow-through system (TSG). - c.
-Collect detailed observations of net-caught jellyfish and ctenophores.
+Measure the vertical distribution of fish larvae by sampling at discrete depths in the water column at selected locations along the SEAMAP plankton survey grid using a 1 m Multiple Opening/Closing Net and Environmental Sensing